Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Preliminaries

-\paragraph*{Stable computation.} We are going to give a general definition of stable computation, so that we can later reuse it for population programs and population machines.
+\parag{Stable computation} We are going to give a general definition of stable computation not limited to population protocols, so that we can later reuse it for population programs and population machines.
 Let $\Confs$ denote a set of configurations and $\rightarrow$ a left-total binary relation on $\Confs$ (i.e.\ for every $C\in\Confs$ there is a $C'\in\Confs$ with $C\rightarrow C'$).
 Further, we assume some notion of output, i.e.\ some configurations have an output $b\in\{\True,\False\}$ (but not necessarily all).